Winegrowers Association Hagnau

 - 1 Million happy visitors

-Extraordinary wines ripen on the slopes of the Hagnau winegrowers' association.
-The vines of the oldest winegrowers' cooperative in Baden lead an enviable life: they grow and thrive directly on the sunny slopes of the protective Lake Constance with a view over the water to the Swiss foothills of the Alps and the rock formations of the mountain giants.
+The vines of the oldest winegrowers' cooperative in Baden lead an enviable life: they grow and thrive directly on the sunny slopes of the protective and sunny Lake Constance with a view of the Swiss foothills of the Alps and the rock formations of the mountain giants.

 Environmentally friendly cultivation

 The winegrowers attach great importance to the choice of the optimal vineyard locations, to a good soil care, careful foliage work as well as the grape harvest, which takes place in several harvest rounds exclusively by hand.
-This labour-intensive cultivation is the result of the soil and the vines with better root penetration, greater water retention, optimum nutrient absorption and, finally, a high quality wine.
+This labour-intensive cultivation is the result of the soil and the vines, with better root penetration, greater water retention, optimum nutrient absorption and, last but not least, a high quality wine.

 The history of Hagnau viticulture